River Tubing in the Georgia Mountains

 - Chattahoochee Outpost: 590 Edelweiss Strasse, Helen, GA

 Cool River Tubing Reviews

-Dogs are allowed to go tubing but are not allowed in the water park.
+Children ages 2+ who are able to walk and wear a life vest are allowed to tube.
+Dogs are allowed to go tubing too!
 No coolers, cans, glass, or alcohol.
 Must wear shoes (flip-flops are not allowed).

 Helen Tubing and Waterpark Contact Info